stevenadel/MaterialGPA/README.md

 # Material GPA
-A simple GPA calculator for android.
+A simple GPA calculator for android:
 * Based on Material Design 2
+* Native, written in Java
 * Lightweight & small app size
 * No runtime permissions or ads